aleksander-mendoza/MachineLearningMiniprojects/minecraft/README.md

 [LavaMission.py](./LavaMission.py)

 Implementation of contrastive learning based on SimCLR + ResNet50.
-It's is to provide higher-level representation of game world state from video input.
+Its goal is to provide higher-level representation of game world state from video input.

 [SimCLR.py](./SimCLR.py)